 |Tightly Coupled - changes to one component may affect others||Loosely coupled - changes to one component do not affect others|

-|Faults not isolated - failure of one component can bring entire system down.||Faults are isolated - failure of one component does not bring entire system down.|
+|Faults not isolated - failure of one component can bring entire system down||Faults are isolated - failure of one component does not bring entire system down|

-|Scaling is challenging and wasteful - lots of over-provisioned resources||Only the busy component needs to be scaled, making more efficient use of resources.|
+|Scaling is challenging and wasteful - lots of over-provisioned resources||Only the busy component needs to be scaled, making more efficient use of resources|

-|Large development team, difficult to manage||Small, focused ‘2 Pizza’ teams able to iterate faster|
+|Large development team, difficult to manage||Small, focused two-pizza teams able to iterate faster|

-|Centralized data management||decentralized data management|
+|Centralized data management||Decentralized data management|

 |Single code base for entire application||Different microservices can use different code bases|

-- Simpler and Faster to Deploy – microservices enable the deployment of individual application components without affecting other services.
+- Simpler and Faster to Deploy: microservices enable the deployment of individual application components without affecting other services.

-- Simpler to Understand – it is easier for developers to follow microservices code, as the code of the component is isolated and has fewer dependencies on other parts of the application.
+- Simpler to Understand: it is easier for developers to follow microservices code, as the code of the component is isolated and has fewer dependencies on other parts of the application.

-- Developer Independence – smaller (two pizza) teams working on a single application component can iterate faster than a large team working on a monolithic app.
+- Developer Independence: smaller, two-pizza teams working on a single application component can iterate faster than a large team working on a monolithic app.

-- Isolation and resilience – if one microservice fails, it is easy to spin up another while the rest of the application continues to function.
+- Isolation and Resilience: if one microservice fails, it is easy to spin up another while the rest of the application continues to function.

-- Scalability – if a particular component of the application is more in demand than other components, it can be scaled independently.
+- Scalability: if a particular component of the application is more in demand than other components, it can be scaled independently.

-- Reusability – application components can be shared with and re-used by other applications across the business, speeding up the development process for those apps.
+- Reusability: application components can be shared with and re-used by other applications across the business, speeding up the development process for those apps.

-- Lifecycle Automation – individual components are easier to manage in a Continuous Integration/Continuous Delivery (CI/CD) environment.
+- Lifecycle Automation: individual components are easier to manage in a Continuous Integration/Continuous Delivery (CI/CD) environment.

-- Minimized Risk – given the flexibility over language and platform selection, microservices help businesses avoid technology vendor or language lock in.
+- Minimized Risk: given the flexibility over language and platform selection, microservices help businesses avoid technology vendor or language lock in.

 Microservices Use Cases

-- Extensive Data Pipelines – One example of an extensive data pipeline would be a reporting system on retail store sales.
+- Extensive Data Pipelines: one example of an extensive data pipeline would be a reporting system on retail store sales.
 Every step in the data preparation process could be handled by a microservice—data collection, cleansing, normalization, enrichment, aggregation, reporting and so on.

-- CPU or RAM Intensive Application Components – it is easy to spawn multiple instances of a CPU intensive microservice on demand, without starving the rest of the application of CPU power.
+- CPU or RAM-Intensive Application Components: it is easy to spawn multiple instances of a CPU-intensive microservice on demand, without starving the rest of the application of CPU power.
 Text analysis tools that consume a lot of RAM can be problematic to redeploy and restart—if they rarely change it makes sense to separate them out.

-- Machine Learning – a microservices based machine learning environment can collect, aggregate and analyze data flow so that the machine learning framework can calculate an outcome.
+- Machine Learning: a microservices-based machine learning environment can collect, aggregate and analyze data flow so that the machine learning framework can calculate an outcome.
 In such an ML environment, the data has to run through many steps before an outcome is reached.

 In a traditional monolithic application, scaling is achieved by running multiple copies of the application on multiple servers and load balancing between them.

 In a microservices environment, scaling is achieved by scaling the individual components.
-But there is an added level of complexity when scaling microservices, in that they are communicating with other services which may be written in different code bases, or hosted on different platforms.
+But, there is an added level of complexity when scaling microservices in that they are communicating with other services, which may be written in different code bases or hosted on different platforms.

-Use of an application proxy or application delivery controller is advisable—this can help to identify performance issues with the application, and can automate scaling of the appropriate components.
+Use of an application proxy or application delivery controller is advisable—this can help to identify performance issues with the application and can automate scaling of the appropriate components.

 AWS Microservices Architecture